Couchers-org/couchers/app/mobile/src/README.md

 This will open the Expo developer tools in the browser and produce a QR code that can be scanned to start the application.

+## CI/CD

+We have added a pipeline for mobile ci/cd, using the same strategy as for the web front end.

+Tagging any branch with a tag that matches `v[0-9]\.[0-9]\.[0-9]-mobile-preview/` (ie `v0.0.1-mobile-preview`) will cause the version under consideration to be pushed to Expo Go, effectively acting as a 'preview release'.